 Welcome to the Grahamstown Cathedral Website!

 Come in, browse around, make yourself at home!
 From contact details of the Cathedral staff to lists of the music at the next Sunday service, interesting information about our beautiful building, and lots of news (and archived news) of People and Places connected to the Cathedral family – it’s all here.
-And don’t forget that the National Arts Festival will be here in a couple of months.
-All the details of the 2017 Spiritfest programme are here too!
+Click on ‘Videos’ on the side menu to hear some of the music of Grahamstown Cathedral.

 Many thanks to Michael Künz of Growing the Church in Cape Town for setting up this site for us.

 New page!
 ‘Videos’